 - a.
-Native growth protection areas shall be used in development proposals for land division to delineate and protect those contiguous critical areas and buffers listed below: - i.
-All landslide hazard areas and buffers; - ii.
+Native growth protection areas shall be used in development proposals for land division to delineate and protect those contiguous critical areas and buffers listed below that total less than five thousand (5,000) square feet: - i.
+All landslide hazard areas and buffers: - ii.
 All wetlands and buffers; - iii.
 All floodways; - iv.
-All fish and wildlife habitat conservation areas and associated riparian management zones and buffers; and - v.
+All habitat conservation areafish and wildlife habitat conservation areass and associated riparian management zones and buffers; and - v.
 All other lands to be protected from alterations as conditioned by project approval. - b.
 Native growth protection areas shall be recorded on all documents of title of record for all affected lots. - c.
 Native growth protection areas shall be designated on the face of the plat or recorded drawing in a format approved by the County assessor.
 The designation shall include the following restrictions: - i.
 An assurance that native vegetation will be preserved for the purpose of preventing harm to property and the environment, including, but not limited to, controlling surface water and erosion, maintaining slope stability, buffering, and protecting plants, fish, and animal habitat; and - ii.
-The right of the County to enforce the terms of the restriction. - 3.
-Temporary or Permanent Field Identification.
-Prior to a regulated alteration or development taking place within or adjacent to a critical area, the County may require temporary or permanent field markers delineating the critical area boundary and associated buffer.
-The type of field markers to be used will be agreed to by the applicant and the Director depending on site conditions and inspection requirements.
-Field markers shall be spaced at a minimum of every fifty (50) feet, unless alternative placement or spacing is authorized by the Director.
-The location of field markers must be shown on all site plans and final plats associated with the proposed development.
-Field markers shall remain in place until any required final inspections are completed and approved.
-Field markers may be waived by the Director if an alternative to field marking achieves the same objective, or if the development and construction activity(ies) is located at a sufficient distance so that impacts to the critical area and its buffer are unlikely to occur.
-The Director may require permanent, wildlife-passable fencing and/or signage if necessary to protect a critical area and its buffer from adjacent land uses.
+The right of the County to enforce the terms of the restriction.